 I’d like to talk about the anchoring effect.
 This is one of the most reliable and best-replicated effects in all of psychology.
 It was first investigated, like many of the phenomena that we’ll look at in this series by Amos Tversky and Daniel Kahneman.

 What T&K did is to have people guess at certain numerical facts like the height of Mount Everest in feet, or the number of United Nations member countries that are in the continent of Africa.
 But before they made their guess, the participants had a spin on a wheel of fortune – like a roulette wheel – which generated a random number.

 Here’s another example.
-Have a guess at the answer to this sum:1x2x3x4x5x6x7x8.
+Guess the answer to this sum: 1 x 2 x 3 x 4 x 5 x 6 x 7 x 8.
 If you’re like most people, you probably guessed just over 500.
 The correct answer is more than 40,000.
-But because the sum started with low numbers, it anchored your guess to low numbers in general.
+But because the sum started with low numbers, it anchored your guess low numbers in general.

 There are lots of different ways anchoring effects can be used in sales.
 For example, one study showed that a sign saying, “limit 12 per customer” led to people buying an average of 7 units (in this case, cans of soup), as opposed to an average of 3 without.

 More generally, the implication is that even irrelevant numbers on your site could be affecting visitors’ perceptions of, for example, whether your prices are high or low.
 The robustness and size of this effect means that you need to pay attention to every single number that is floating around on your website; no matter how irrelevant it may seem.

 Of course, you can also use anchoring effects to your advantage.
 Displaying an irrelevant number that gets customers thinking in the high hundreds (e.g., “753 sold this week”) could make a £100 product feel like a bargain.